Skip to content

 <div data-config="{{ data.piece.someObjectOrArray | jsonAttribute }}"></div>

 The value will be converted to a JSON string and escaped.
-The original value can retrieved in the player with JSON.parse.
+The original value can be retrieved in the player with JSON.parse.